 Our work influences policy and practice in relation to the challenges of educating, protecting, providing for, and empowering children and young people.

-The ‘signature strengths’ in the network are exploring the complexities between theory and practice inspired by our founding mission as ‘the place of useful learning'.
-We study the innovation and change in professional education policies and practice both in the workplace and in conventional classroom settings.
+As part of our focus on children and young people, we study the innovation and change in professional education policies and practice both in the workplace and in conventional classroom settings.
 Our projects aim to support trainees and experienced practitioners in gaining the appropriate knowledge and skills that transform their day-to-day practice.

 Although many of us will be able to relate to the concept of practice as an overarching theme, we may not necessarily make direct links with our own research.
 For example, when studying professional learning and practices we can explore patterns of behaviour, but we can also access conceptions of identity that derive from the attitudes and values that reflect given practices and professions.

 This network therefore calls for research and knowledge exchange colleagues who are interested in exploring professional learning from a cross-cutting and interdisciplinary perspective.
+Most of our colleagues have a background in practice.
+We work with a range of funders and partners, including the Scottish Government, local authorities and related voluntary sector organisations and international partners.
+Read more about our work around Children, Young People and Families.

 Expertise